Create capacity & improve patient outcomes with Inhealthcare's digital health and remote monitoring technology

 Connectivity into the NHS

-Our platform is integrated into key primary, community and secondary care systems.
+We integrate with key primary, community and secondary care systems.
 This means patient data collected through remote monitoring can flow into the patient record and GPs can refer patients onto services through existing systems.
 We also connect to the NHS Spine.

 We align to key Government priorities, including the National Information Board (NIB)